ublue-os/website/docs/membership.md

 those members would need to re-familiarize themselves with the current state before being able to contribute effectively.

 ## Owner

-Jorge Castro (@castrojo) and Marco Ceppi (@ceppimarco) are in the owner group for a few reasons.
+Jorge Castro (@castrojo) and Marco Ceppi (@ceppimarco) are in the owner group for a few reasons:

 - Administrative things like billing info, and later on taxes and stuff.
 - Distributed ownership is hard thing for a small open source project
-  - Therefor are codified as as adminstrative owners
+  - Therefore are codified as as adminstrative owners, not a community leadership group
   - Are just Approvers that get stuck with the cloud bill

+Defined by: Inclusion in the Owners team in the Universal Blue GitHub organization

 [contributor guide]: /contributors/guide/README.md